ThemeZee/kairos-pro/readme.txt

 == Installation ==

-1. Install the Kairos Pro Plugin on Plugins -> Add New -> Upload Plugin by uploading the .ZIP plugin file.
+1. Install the Occasio Pro Plugin on Plugins -> Add New -> Upload Plugin by uploading the .ZIP plugin file.
 1. Enter your License Key on Appearance -> Pro Version to receive updates and support.
 1. Enjoy the new features.